sunkavallivijay/microservicesExample/README.md

 # microservicesExample
 Example code of Microservices implementation using Zuul proxy, Eureka service registy & Spring boot rest implementation

-stock-service calls db-service using restTemplate by getting the service from Eureka Zuul and Eureka are created as a single application
+stock-service calls db-service using restTemplate by getting the service name: db-service from Eureka Zuul and Eureka are created as a single application

 Eureka Service admin URL: http://localhost:8761/